 (2) from a processing or storage site to a rail, barge, or transfer site for transporting to destinations.

 Subp.
 89d.
-Underground mine. “ Access is often via horizontal drifts or gradual declines into the earth to reach underground in place, silica sand deposits.
+Underground mine. “"Underground mine" means below surface mining.
+Examples are excavation of adits, shafts, drifts, and stopes.
+Access is often via horizontal drifts or gradual declines into the earth to reach underground in place, silica sand deposits.
 Mining is typically by room and pillar or open stope mining methods.